 If you’re planning a big Eurotrip soon, you’ll be happy to hear that there’s no need to fly within Europe.
 The train system in Western Europe is so advanced, you can travel the entire continent without taking a single flight.
-If this sounds interesting, keep reading; this guide will tell you everything you need to know about train travel in Europe.
+If this sounds interesting, keep reading; this ultimate guide will tell you everything you need to know about train travel in Europe.

 Why should you choose train travel